A 501(c) Organization

 The highlight of the program is the introduction of our lupine friend, Tecomah.

 Visions provides presentations for schools, libraries, scouts, clubs,

-environmental centers, and community events.
+environmental centers, community events, etc.

 Wolf is a born teacher, pathfinder, innogvator, and self starter.